sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/190 - region.md

 Examples
 ====

-The following image shows extracting a social security number from a W-9 form by defining a region to grab:
+The following image shows extracting a social security number from a W-9 form by defining a region to extract:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/region_ssn.png)